 These factors, and others will influence the type of learning activity designed by employers.
 The training activity may be group-oriented, including lectures, role-play and demonstrations; or designed for the individual as with self-paced instruction.

 The determination of methods and materials for the learning activity can be as varied as your imagination and available resources will allow.
 You may want to use charts, diagrams, manuals, slides, films, viewgraphs (overhead transparencies), videotapes, audiotapes, or simply blackboard and chalk, or any combination of these and

 Whatever the method of instruction, learning activities should be developed in such a way that the employees can clearly demonstrate that they have acquired the desired knowledge and skills.

 Training Presentation Strategies

-You now know basically what subjects to employees, but which presentation strategy is going to work best for you?
+You now know basically what subjects you're going to present, but which presentation strategy is going to work best for you?
 Let's take a look at several alternatives:

 Formal classroom training: In many cases, formal training in-house or from an external source can get learners trained quickly when needed.
 Classroom training is best if the class is composed of students from different departments or facilities.
 Here's a simple Classroom Training Model.